vpdb/agent/FEATURES.md

   - ROMs
 - Only download `N` (currently 2) files at the same time
 - Show download status of all current, future and past files in the app's *Downloads* tab
-- **[TODO]** Be able to remove items from the downloads tab
+- Be able to remove items from the downloads tab
 - Be able to clear all processed items from the downloads tab with one button
-- **[WIP]** Apply script changes to updates: When updating a release, apply a diff from the user's script changes to the script of the updated release.
+- Apply script changes to updates: When updating a release, apply a diff from the user's script changes to the script of the updated release.
 - Automatically choose correct flavor based on user's settings (see FAQ)

 ### Notifications

-- **[TODO]** Display a notification when something "interesting" happens (and setting is enabled) and add an entry to the log list.
+- Display a notification when something "interesting" happens (and setting is enabled) and add an entry to the log list.
-- **[TODO]** Always display a notification when something failed and user interaction is necessary.
+- Always display a notification when something failed and user interaction is necessary.

 ### Application